FMIA Week 4: The NFL at the Quarter Pole and an Overtime-Filled Sunday

 b.
 Best throwback unis: Saints road whites.

 c.
-Hilarious moment of the day: Josh Rosen scrambles late in the first half of his first NFL start, and he goes down near midfield, and he reaches his hand up to Seattle middle linebacker Bobby Wagner; like, Hey, help me up, will you?
+Hilarious moment of the day: Josh Rosen scrambles late in the first half of his first NFL start and he goes down near midfield, then he reaches his hand up to Seattle middle linebacker Bobby Wagner; like, Hey, help me up, will you?
 Wagner looked at the outstretched hand and just walked away.
 Weird little educational moment for the kid.

 d.
 Jon Gruden will see that dropped 53-yard touchdown pass by Martavis Bryant in his nightmares for a long time.